jgilis/iSEEtranscripts/README.md

 ![](vignettes/DRIMSeq_vis.png)

-Visualizing gene models.
+Visualizing gene models as provided in [ggbio](http://bioconductor.org/packages/release/bioc/html/ggbio.html).
 Note that this requires interaction with GRanges, which has not been implemented in iSEE yet.

 ![](vignettes/ggbio_vis.png)